quixio/quix-docs/docs/platform/tutorials/event-detection/crash-detection.md

 5. Observe the `Console` tab.
 You should see a message saying "Crash detected".

-4. On the `Messages` tab select `output : phone-out` from the first drop-down.
+4. On the `Messages` tab select `output : phone-out` from the first dropdown.

 5. Gently shake your phone, or wait for another crash event from the CSV data, and observe that crash events are streamed to the output topic.
 You can click these rows to investigate the event data, for example: